Tuesday, November 05, 2024

 Furnace XIX

-It's a credit to the organisers of the excellent gaming con that they are now in their nineteenth year and still going from strength to strength.
+It's a credit to the organisers of this excellent gaming con that they are now in their nineteenth year and still going from strength to strength.
 This year saw nearly 70 people playing in fifty different games over the weekend, making use of the armoury, the dungeon and the jailhouse of the magnificent Garrison Hotel.
 It really is one of my favourite locations for playing games, without some of the noise issues of larger cons in big halls.

 After an introduction from organiser Graham, everyone found their assigned tables with minimal fuss.
 I was down in the armoury running a game of Tales of the Old West from the Quickdraw rules.
 I'd billed this as a potentially gritty setting, but the players leaned into their characters and had a great time.
 Using poker chips to track faith points, playing cards for initiative, and a toy gun to demonstrate how the shooting rules worked really added to the atmosphere.
 They picked up the rules quickly and I was able to improvise a few additional elements on the fly with no problems.
 The scenario was a tale of revenge for a murdered compadre and built up to an epic showdown with the bad guys, using a lassoed cougar and a fistful of dynamite.
 Yee-haw!